M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/index.md

 * [Event registration and module entry points]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/)
 * Using a [local development folder]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Local-Development-Folder/)
 * [Platform targeting]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Platform-Targeting/)

+## Samples and tutorials

+* [Hello, World (ShellUI)]({{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/HelloWorld/) - creates a basic UIX ShellUI application - consisting of an application definition file (`appdef.xml`) and a single module (`main.js`) - that displays a message when the shell frame object becomes available for use.
+* [Commands (ShellUI)]({{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/) - creates a number of commands within the M-Files user interface, dealing with more advanced concepts such as:
+	* Creating commands with icons.
+	* Adding commands to the task area, the context menu, or both.
+	* Showing and hiding commands.

 ## Application structure